huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 5. More visibility and information about a model's components, which are stored in a [config.json](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/unet/config.json) file in each component subfolder.

-### Single file
+### Single-file

-The single file layout stores all the model weights in a single file.
+The single-file layout stores all the model weights in a single file.
 All the model components (text encoder, UNet, VAE) weights are kept together instead of separately in subfolders.
 This can be a safetensors or ckpt file.

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/single-file-layout.png"/>
 </div>

-To load from a single file layout, use the [`~loaders.FromSingleFileMixin.from_single_file`] method.
+To load from a single-file layout, use the [`~loaders.FromSingleFileMixin.from_single_file`] method.

 ```py
 import torch